Fleet Maintenance Council

 A Well Maintained Vehicle is a Safe Vehicle

 The Fleet Maintenance Council (FMC) was established for the exchange of ideas and information about new developments in maintenance and related subjects.
 The council strives to improve the skills of professional maintenance personnel and has established a close relationship with regulatory agencies.
-The council consists of fleet maintenance supervisors, representatives of manufacturers of transportation equipment and components, and various law enforcement officials.
-The full group meets once a year at an annual fall seminar.
-The TXTA FMC co-sponsors a number of activities throughout the year.
+The FMC consists of fleet maintenance supervisors, representatives of manufacturers of transportation equipment and components as well as various law enforcement officials.
+The council meets once per year at the annual fall seminar and cosponsors a number of activities throughout the year.

 Eric Smith, Chairman